 Ryan Murphy creates graphics, interactive stories and data-driven features, wrangles difficult datasets and works on tools to make development for the team more efficient.
 He also oversees the design and maintenance of our large-scale explorers.
 Read Articles by Ryan Murphy

-Emma Platoff is a reporting fellow at the Texas Tribune and a recent graduate of Yale University, where she studied English literature and nonfiction writing.
-She has previously worked as the managing editor of the Yale Daily News and as an intern at The Philadelphia Inquirer and the Hartford Courant.
+Emma Platoff is a breaking news and civil courts reporter at the Tribune, where she started as a fellow in 2017.
+She is the first to fill either role.
+A recent graduate of Yale University, Emma is the former managing editor of the Yale Daily News and a former intern at The Philadelphia Inquirer and the Hartford Courant.
 Read Articles by Emma Platoff

 Cassandra Pollock is an engagement reporter for The Texas Tribune, which she joined in June 2017 after a stint as a fellow during the 85th Texas Legislature.
 She graduated in 2017 from The University of Texas at Austin’s School of Journalism.
 Cassi has previously reported for The Daily Texan, the university’s official student newspaper, and The Washington Examiner in Washington, D.C.
 Read Articles by Cassandra Pollock